Buick Electra: Second generation (1961–1964)

-The Electra, along with the Invicta and LeSabre, was redesigned for 1961 with drastically shrunken fins, and was joined with the all-new compact sized Skylark/Special.
+The Electra, along with the Invicta and LeSabre, was redesigned for 1961 with drastically shrunken fins, and was joined with the new compact-sized Skylark/Special.
 Electras featured bright rocker panel and wheelhouse moldings.
 Four VentiPorts per front fender were a hallmark, with identification spelled out on the front fender plaques.
 Electra 225s had four "hash marks" interrupting behind the wheelhouse of the rear fender.
 Electra 225 nameplates were found on the front fenders.
 Electra interiors were trimmed in fabric.
 Electra 225s were trimmed in Calais cloth or leather trim, except for convertibles which were trimmed in vinyl.
-An optional Custom interior featured leather trim, while another featured vinyl with contrasting vertical stripes and front bucket seats with a storage consolex and power two-way seat adjustment.
+An optional Custom interior featured leather trim, while another featured vinyl with contrasting vertical stripes and front bucket seats with a storage console and power two-way seat adjustment.
 Standard equipment on the Electra included Turbine-Drive automatic transmission, "Mirromatic" instrument panel, directional signals, full-flow oil filter, electric windshield wipers, Deluxe steering wheel, trip mileage indicator, cigar lighter, Step-On brake, dual armrests, cloth and vinyl trim, combinations, carpeting, power steering, power brakes, two-speed windshield wiper/washer system, glovebox light, Custom-padded seat cushions and Deluxe wheelcovers.
 Two-tone Electras had the color accent on the rear cove.
-In addition Electra 225s had back-up lights, Glare-proof rearview mirror, parking lights, signal light, safety buzzer, courtesy lights, two-way power seat, Super Deluxe wheelcovers with gold accents and power windows.
+In addition, Electra 225s had back-up lights, glare-proof rearview mirror, parking lights, signal light, safety buzzer, courtesy lights, two-way power seat, Super Deluxe wheelcovers with gold accents and power windows.
 The Electra and Electra 225 were the same length in 1961.
 Buick discontinued the Electra nameplate at the end of the 1961 model year, leaving only the Electra 225 starting in 1962.